• Skip to primary navigation

 Instead of using milk or cream to make soup you can use dairy free options such as coconut milk, cashew milk or oat milk.

-Can I use water instead of milk in cream of potato soup?
+Can I use water instead of milk in this dairy free cream of potato soup?

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!